Player-Compatible Learning and Player-Compatible Equilibrium: Proofs of Results Stated in the Main Text

-That is, the cylinder set consists of those response paths whose first $N_{h}$ elements for information set $h$ match a given sequence, $(a_{n_{h},h})_{n_{h}=1}^{N_{h}}.$ (If $N_{h}=0$, then there is no restriction on $a_{t,h}$ for any $t.$) We specify the distribution $\eta$ by specifying the probability it assigns to these cylinder sets:
+That is, the cylinder set consists of those response paths whose first $m_{n}$ elements for the $n$-th strategy match a given sequence of strategy profiles, $(s_{t,n})_{t=1}^{m_{n}}.$ (If $m_{n}=0$, then there is no restriction on $\mathfrak{S}_{t,n}$ for any $t.$) We specify the distribution $\eta$ by specifying the probability it assigns to these cylinder sets:

-where we have abused notation to write $((a_{n_{h},h})_{n_{h}=1}^{N_{h}})_{h\in\mathcal{H}}$ for the cylinder set satisfying this profile of sequences, and we have used the convention that the empty product is defined to be 1.
-Recall that a strategy profile $s$ in the extensive-form game specifies an action $s(h)\in A_{h}$ for every information set $h$ in the game tree.
-The probability that $\eta$ assigns to the cylinder set involves multiplying the probabilities that the given mixed strategy $\sigma$ leads to such a pure-strategy profile $s$ so that $a_{n_{h},h}$ is to be played at information set $h$, across all such $a_{n_{h},h}$ restrictions defining the cylinder set.
+where we have abused notation to write $((s_{t,n})_{t=1}^{m_{n}})_{n=1}^{N}$ for the cylinder set satisfying this profile of sequences, and we have used the convention that the empty product is defined to be 1.